scepter914/autoware-rosbag-foxglove-visualization/README.md

 This repository is rosbag from [autoware](https://github.com/autowarefoundation/autoware) visualization with [foxglove studio](https://github.com/foxglove/studio).

 - Supported feature
-  - [x] Making rosbag2 to analyze by rosbag2-api
   - [x] Making rosbag2 to visualize pointcloud2 in foxglove
   - [ ] Making rosbag2 to visualize perception results in foxglove